workfloworchestrator/orchestrator-core/docs/architecture/application/forms-frontend.md

 -   A `POST` request to `/processes/<workflow_name>` with an empty payload
 -   The backend determines what input values are missing and sends a response with http status code `510` and a payload containing a [JSON6Schema definition][2] describing the form to display.
 See [Example JSON6Schema response](#example-json6schema-response)
 -   The frontend uses the [Uniforms library][1] to parse the JSON response into a form to display
 -   The [AutofieldLoader function][3] is called for each of the form.properties in the JSON response.
-This functions uses the properties `type` and `format` to determine what kind of field will be displayed.
+This function uses the properties `type` and `format` to determine what kind of field will be displayed.

 ```